pschroedl/leapsound/README.md

 leapSound
 =========
 Inspired by the Z-Plane filters in hardware samplers made by Emu Systems, leapSound is an implementation of four parallel filters controlled by the Leap Motion Controller, or the on-screen knobs.
-It utilizes the Web Audio API, and Leap Motion Javascript API, and as such, will only run in Google Chrome ( tested on v29.0.1547.76 ).
+It utilizes the ( webkit ) Web Audio API, and the Leap Motion Javascript API, and as such, will only run in Google Chrome.

 The filterbank can be controlled in the 'Z-Plane' manner ( morphing multiple filters in different axes simultaneously) by utilizing the Leap Motion hardware